 Dear [your State Health Minister name will be automatically entered],

-The World Health Organisation recommends we consume 6 teaspoons of added sugar a day for good health, but many Australians are consuming more than 3 times this amount.
+The World Health Organisation recommends a daily added sugar limit of 6 teaspoons, but many Australians, especially young people, are consuming more than 3 times this amount!

 [Your name will be automatically added]